RBartho/ColorSegmentationToolbox/README.md

-# ColorSegmentationToolbox - can be used to segment colored Tumor cells
+# Color Segmentation Toolbox - can be used to segment colored Tumor cells

 This project contains Python scripts to run a streamlit application "ColorSegmentationToolbox" in your browser.
 It offers a browser based GUI to segment Hue colors with different Saturations in images.